 This easy lomi recipe is a great dinner meal or midday snack idea to warm you on a cold weather.
-Expect a noodle soup loaded with vegetables, meat and flavorful broth.
+In this article, we’ll explore the origins of Pancit Lomi and a step-by-step guide to cooking it to perfection.
 There is no need to drive all the way to a lomi haus or lomihan with this homemade pancit lomi recipe.

 What Is Pancit Lomi?